 Stock Options.
 A participant does not realize ordinary income on the grant of a stock option.
 Upon exercise of a non-qualified stock option, the participant will realize ordinary income equal to the excess of the fair market value of the shares over the option exercise price.
 The cost basis of the shares of Common Stock acquired for capital gain treatment is their fair market value at the time of exercise.
-Upon exercise of an incentive stock option, if no disposition of the shares is made within two years from the date of granting of the incentive stock option or within one year after the transfer of the shares to the participant, the participant does not realize taxable income as a result of exercise price; any gain or loss realized on the sale of the shares is long-term capital gain or loss.
+Upon exercise of an incentive stock option, if no disposition of the shares is made within two years from the date of granting of the incentive stock option or within one year after the transfer of the shares to the participant, the participant does not realize taxable income as a result of exercising the incentive stock option; the tax basis of the shares received for capital gain treatment is the option exercise price; any gain or loss realized on the sale of the shares is long-term capital gain or loss.
 If the participant disposes of the shares within the two-year or one-year periods referred to above, the participant will realize ordinary income at that time in an amount equal to the excess of the fair market value of the shares at the time of exercise (or the net proceeds of disposition, if less) over the option exercise price.
 For capital gain treatment on such a disposition, the tax basis of the shares will be their fair market value at the time of exercise.
 For purposes of the alternative minimum tax, an incentive stock option is taxed in the year of exercise if the stock is substantially vested in that year.